Subsidy2032/AdvPlay/CONTRIBUTE.md

 Once the attack infrastructure is in place, adding a sub-technique is simpler:

+1. Add a template builder class under template_builders/[attack].
-1. Add an Attack class under attacks/[attack].
+2. Add an Attack class under attacks/[attack].

 Test the sub-technique to ensure it can be executed via run.py and logs results correctly.